Raw Milk: What You Should Know About It

 Where can I get raw milk?

 You can order raw milk right here in our online store for pickup at a wide variety of locations across Indiana.
 You can also pick up milk at the farm, but we request that you please call us or place an online order before coming to the farm since Grass Corp. is operated solely by our family and we do not maintain regular store hours.
-Due to regulations, our milk is not available for pickup locations outside of Indiana or Home Delivery like many of our other products are.

 If you have more questions, or want to share your raw milk experience with other interested readers, join the conversation below.